Emekapaul/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Introduction to database and mysql.
+Implementation of mysql.